 While the main interface has been updated, the settings menu hasn't.
 Some settings are difficult to find and it takes some getting used to.

-Like all Sony TVs so far, there are no ads on the A9F.
 There is suggested content in the home menu, but it can be disabled by removing the channel.

 Like the Z9F and previous Sony TVs, the Google Play Store has an excellent selection of apps.
 There is a good selection of pre-installed apps.
 The included native apps are fast and easy to use.